After slight midweek relief, major US airports brace for another rush of weekend travelers

 The middle of the week, typically the slowest time for air travel, offered some reprieve.
 By Wednesday, security wait times had returned to normal in several airports, with some exceptions.

-George Bush Intercontinental Airport reported a two-hour wait Wednesday afternoon, down from more than four hours earlier in the week.
-Szczesniak said the airport is able to operate only about half of its 37 TSA checkpoints because of staff shortages.
+Bush airport reported a two-hour wait Wednesday afternoon, down from more than four hours earlier in the week.
+The airport can operate only about half of its 37 TSA checkpoints because of staff shortages, Szczesniak said.

 “So that’s 100% spring break loads going through the airport being processed through less than 50% of our TSA lanes,” he said.
 “That is not sustainable.”

-Nearly 40% of the Houston airport’s TSA officers called out of work on Tuesday, according to DHS.
-The airport has been forced to redirect employees from unrelated departments to handle crowds.
+Nearly 40% of the Houston airport’s TSA officers called out of work Tuesday, DHS reported.
+The airport has redirected employees from unrelated departments to handle crowds.

 “We’ve reassigned hundreds of employees from across our organization, from finance to IT to maintenance and more, to help manage lines and assist travelers,” Szczesniak said.